DarienLibrary/website_content/content/_finished/jobs/jobs-kls-librarian.md

 <br />

 ### To Apply
 This is a full-time position (37.5 hour/week) that will include weekdays, evenings, and up to two weekends per month.
-Apply with a cover letter and copy of your resume to Sally Ijams, Head of Knowledge and Learning Services, [KLSJob@darienlibrary.org](mailto:KLSJob@darienlibrary.org "Sally Ijams").
-Applications will be accepted through Wednesday, June 7th.
+Applications are no longer being accepted.